 Here, there are no hotel rooms to book, no Guests of Honor, no conference rooms, and no nearby restaurants.
-Instead, we provide three square rations a day (not even freezedried!), bathroom and shower facilities, and four solar- cycles of events and activities.
+Instead, we provide three meals to eat a day, bathroom and shower facilities, and four days of events and activities!

 Everyone is encouraged to get involved and bring their own charisma, uniqueness, nerve, and talent to the Campfire Tails experience!

 The lakes & caldera can also be reached by a short drive down the road, and are crisscrossed by more trails, providing opportunities for hiking, mountain biking, and fishing.

 Campfire Tails is…